28msec/nolap/NoLAPPitch.md

 ### OLAP

 Since it's a hypercube, this data can also be stored in an OLAP store.
-For example, in ROLAP, you would have a couple of tables organized in a snowflake.
-One table with the list of concepts.
-One table with the list of periods.
-And a central table that references each of the first two, together with a value for each set of foreign keys.
+For example, in ROLAP, you would have a couple of tables organized in a snowflake:

+- One table with the list of concepts.
+- One table with the list of periods.
+- And a central table that references each of the first two, together with a value for each set of foreign keys.

 ## NoLAP's business value